IslandViewPTA/islandview-pta-site/content/news/2021-1-newsletter.md

 We’ll do our best to make sure everyone is included, so snap away!
 Thank you!

-## Give the Gift of Membership

-The new year is an ideal time to give something meaningful to others by gifting a [membership to Island View PTA! ](https://www.islandviewpta.org/membership)

-Membership entitles you or someone dear to you to join the ranks of the most caring and dedicated PTA on Fidalgo Island.
-Don't forget to sponsor a staff membership, as we are currently **only 4 staff members away from 100% staff membership!**

-{{< fig src="dec-smile-flyer.png" align="center" class="max-w-xs" >}}

 ## Amazon Smile Helps Island View

 Thank you to everyone who has Island View PTA selected as their designated non-profit through Amazon Smile!
 With so many purchases made online this holiday season, the .5% of your purchase price that was automatically donated by Amazon was greatly appreciated!

 If you haven't already, it's SUPER EASY!
 Just designate Island View PTA as the non-profit you'd like the donation made to, shop as usual, and Amazon does the rest!

+## Give the Gift of Membership

+The new year is an ideal time to give something meaningful to others by gifting a [membership to Island View PTA! ](https://www.islandviewpta.org/membership)

+Membership entitles you or someone dear to you to join the ranks of the most caring and dedicated PTA on Fidalgo Island.
+Don't forget to sponsor a staff membership, as we are currently **only 4 staff members away from 100% staff membership!**

 ## You're INCREDIBLE!